 DESIGN.
 FASHION.
 About A Beautiful Mess.
 Welcome to A Beautiful Mess!

 Many of the photos feature young kids innocently flouting heteronormative gender expectations with total abandon (see above).
 But interspersed among them are pictures of children that give no hint about their eventual sexual identity.
-As Paul explains: Boys Clubs.
+As Paul explains: some of the pix here feature gay boys with feminine traits, and some gay girls with masculine traits.
+Boys Clubs.
 The entire staff of techno-libertarian think tank TechFreedom.
 7:18 pm • 19 November 2014 • 7 notes The entire leadership team and advisory board of The Can Kicks Back, an advocacy group founded to “educate, organize and mobilize young Americans in order to promote a sustainable and generationally equitable federal budget.”
 8:09 am • 23 August 2014 • 17 notes.

 Brandi's Blog...c'est une vraie histoire.
 Brittany, Herself.
 A life experiment in not buying shit.
 Certified Doula.
 Contradictory Youth.
 Copyranter.
 Danah boyd.
 Last week, I wrote a provocative opinion piece for Quartz called “Is the Oculus Rift sexist?”

 I’m reposting it on my blog for posterity, but also because I want to address some of the critiques that I received.
 First, the piece itself: Is the Oculus Rift sexist?
 In the fall of 1997, my university built a CAVE (Cave Automatic Virtual Environment) to help scientists, artists, and archeologists embrace 3D immersion to advance the state of those fields.
 D i a p s a l m a t a - WHITTNEY TRETTIEN.
 Documenting Delight - Eat.
 Laugh.
 Love.
 I’ve been asked the question: “if you could only eat one food for the rest of your life, what would it be?”